-- i.
+- a.
+"Implement a municipal operation and maintenance (O&M) plan to minimize stormwater pollution from activities conducted by the Secondary Permittee.
+The O&M Plan shall include appropriate pollution prevention and good housekeeping procedures for all of the following operations, activities, and/or types of facilities that are present within the Secondary Permittee's boundaries and under the functional control of the Secondary Permittee. - i.
 Stormwater collection and conveyance systems, including catch basins, stormwater pipes, open channels, culverts, and stormwater treatment and flow control BMPs/facilities.
 The O&M Plan shall address, at a minimum: scheduled inspections and maintenance activities, including cleaning and proper disposal of waste removed from the system.
 Secondary Permittees shall properly maintain stormwater collection and conveyance systems owned or operated by the Secondary Permittee and regularly inspect and maintain all stormwater facilities to ensure facility function.
-Secondary Permittees shall establish maintenance standards that are as protective as or more protective of facility function than those specified in Chapter 4 Volume V of the 2012 Stormwater Management Manual for Western Washington.
+Secondary Permittees shall establish maintenance standards that are as protective as or more protective of facility function than those specified in the Stormwater Management Manual for Western Washington.
 Secondary Permittees shall review their maintenance standards to ensure they are consistent with the requirements of this section.
-Secondary Permittees shall conduct spot checks of potentially damaged permanent stormwater treatment and flow control BMPs/facilities following major storm events (24 hour storm event with a 10-year or greater recurrence interval). - ii.
+Secondary Permittees shall conduct spot checks of potentially damaged permanent stormwater treatment and flow control BMPs/facilities following major storm events (24 hour storm event with a 10-year or greater recurrence interval).

+- ii.
 Roads, highways, and parking lots.
 The O&M Plan shall address, but is not limited to: deicing, anti-icing, and snow removal practices; snow disposal areas; material (e.g. salt, sand, or other chemical) storage areas; all-season BMPs to reduce road and parking lot debris and other pollutants from entering the MS4. - iii.
 Vehicle fleets.
 The O&M Plan shall address, but is not limited to: storage, washing, and maintenance of Secondary Permittee vehicle fleets; and fueling facilities.
 Secondary Permittees shall conduct all vehicle and equipment washing and maintenance in a self-contained covered building or in designated wash and/or maintenance areas. - iv.
 External building maintenance.
-The O&M Plan shall address, building exterior cleaning and maintenance including cleaning, washing, painting; maintenance and management of dumpsters; other maintenance activities. - v.
-Parks and open space.
-The O&M Plan shall address, but is not limited to: proper application of fertilizer, pesticides, and herbicides; sediment and erosion control; BMPs for landscape maintenance and vegetation disposal; and trash and pet waste management. - vi.
-Material storage facilities, and heavy equipment maintenance or storage yards.
-Secondary Permittees shall develop and implement a Stormwater Pollution Prevention Plan to protect water quality at each of these facilities owned or operated by the Secondary Permittee and not covered under the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities or under another NPDES permit that authorizes stormwater discharges associated with the activity. - vii.
-Other facilities that would reasonably be expected to discharge contaminated runoff.
-The O&M Plan shall address proper stormwater pollution prevention practices for each facility.
+The O&M Plan shall address, building exterior cleaning and maintenance including cleaning, washing, painting; maintenance and management of dumpsters; other maintenance activities.
+For buildings owned by the Secondary Permittee and built or renovated between 1950 and 1980, the O&M Plan shall include building material assessment for PCBs consistent with How to Find and Address PCBs in Building Materials guidance (Ecology, 2022; Publication No. 22- 040-024) prior to exterior building washdown.
+Structures confirmed or suspected to have PCB-containing materials shall not discharge washdown to the MS4. - v.
+Preparing Permittee-owned buildings for renovation or demolition.
+The O&M Plan shall address Source Control BMPs for building materials to prevent PCBs from entering the MS4 in preparation for and during demolition and renovations.